gdupont1/rodin-hs/rodin-api/README.md

-`rodinapi` -- A Haskell package for dealing with Rodin files and Event-B structures
+`rodin-api` -- A Haskell package for dealing with Rodin files and Event-B structures

 # Synopsis

-`rodinapi` is a basic Haskell library that allows to handle [Event-B](http://www.event-b.org/) component and to parse [Rodin](http://www.event-b.org/install.html) (XML) files.
+`rodin-api` is a basic Haskell library that allows to handle [Event-B](http://www.event-b.org/) component and to parse [Rodin](http://www.event-b.org/install.html) (XML) files.

 This API can handle:
  * Machine components (`Rodin.Machine`)